CLB56/tips_and_tricks/vim.md

 continue to continue to the next breakpoint
 "? a" provides help for a()

-To create a breakpoint with ipdb and get access to the step by step mode :
-ipdb.set_trace(context=5)

 To create a breakpoint with ipython (it gives access to magic words - %lsmagic -  but it's not step by step):
 from IPython import embed; embed()
 Then Ctrl + D to resume the program

+To create a breakpoint with ipdb and get access to the step by step mode :
+ipdb.set_trace(context=5)

+To open the terminal in a vertical split (and get the source code and the debugging console in the same screen) :vert term

 # If you plan to use the built-in plugin manager (not recommended in 2020)